-*- coding: utf-8 -*-

 # priors

-[docs]def create_jeffreys_prior_for(model, par): """deprecated, use create_loguniform_prior_for instead. """ return create_loguniform_prior_for(model, par)
+[docs] def create_jeffreys_prior_for(model, par): """deprecated, use create_loguniform_prior_for instead. """ return create_loguniform_prior_for(model, par)

-[docs]def create_loguniform_prior_for(model, par): """ Use for scale variables (order of magnitude) The Jeffreys prior gives equal weight to each order of magnitude between the minimum and maximum value.
-Flat in logarithmic scale """ pval, pdelta, pmin, pbottom, ptop, pmax = par.values # TODO: should we use min/max or bottom/top? #print ' ', par.values print(' jeffreys prior for %s between %e and %e ' % (par.name, pmin, pmax)) if pmin == 0: raise Exception('You forgot to set reasonable parameter limits on %s' % par.name) low = log10(pmin) spread = log10(pmax) - log10(pmin) if spread > 10: print(' note: this parameter spans *many* dex.
+[docs] def create_loguniform_prior_for(model, par): """ Use for scale variables (order of magnitude) The Jeffreys prior gives equal weight to each order of magnitude between the minimum and maximum value.
+Flat in logarithmic scale """ pval, pdelta, pmin, pbottom, ptop, pmax = par.values print(' jeffreys prior for %s between %e and %e ' % (par.name, pbottom, ptop)) if pbottom == 0: raise Exception('You forgot to set reasonable parameter limits on %s' % par.name) if pmin != pbottom or ptop != pmax: raise UserWarning("in BXA v5, priors now use bottom/top soft parameter limits instead of hard parameter limits.") low = log10(pbottom) spread = log10(ptop) - log10(pbottom) if spread > 10: print(' note: this parameter spans *many* dex.
 Double-check the limits are reasonable.') def log_transform(x): return x * spread + low def log_after_transform(x): return 10**x return dict(model=model, index=par._Parameter__index, name='log(%s)' % par.name, transform=log_transform, aftertransform=log_after_transform)

-[docs]def create_gaussian_prior_for(model, par, mean, std): """ Use for informed variables.
-The Gaussian prior weights by a Gaussian in the parameter. """ import scipy.stats pval, pdelta, pmin, pbottom, ptop, pmax = par.values rv = scipy.stats.norm(mean, std) def gauss_transform(x): return max(pmin, min(pmax, rv.ppf(x))) print(' gaussian prior for %s of %f +- %f' % (par.name, mean, std)) return dict(model=model, index=par._Parameter__index, name=par.name, transform=gauss_transform, aftertransform=lambda x: x)
+[docs] def create_gaussian_prior_for(model, par, mean, std): """ Use for informed variables.
+The Gaussian prior weights by a Gaussian in the parameter. """ import scipy.stats pval, pdelta, pmin, pbottom, ptop, pmax = par.values if pmin != pbottom or ptop != pmax: raise UserWarning("in BXA v5, priors now use bottom/top soft parameter limits instead of hard parameter limits.") rv = scipy.stats.norm(mean, std) def gauss_transform(x): return max(pbottom, min(ptop, rv.ppf(x))) print(' gaussian prior for %s of %f +- %f' % (par.name, mean, std)) return dict(model=model, index=par._Parameter__index, name=par.name, transform=gauss_transform, aftertransform=lambda x: x)

-[docs]def create_custom_prior_for(model, par, transform, aftertransform = lambda x: x): """ Pass your own prior weighting transformation """ print(' custom prior for %s' % (par.name)) return dict(model=model, index=par._Parameter__index, name=par.name, transform=transform, aftertransform=aftertransform)
+[docs] def create_custom_prior_for(model, par, transform, aftertransform = lambda x: x): """ Pass your own prior weighting transformation """ print(' custom prior for %s' % (par.name)) return dict(model=model, index=par._Parameter__index, name=par.name, transform=transform, aftertransform=aftertransform)

-[docs]def create_prior_function(transformations): """ Creates a single prior transformation function from parameter transformations """ def prior(cube, ndim, nparams): for i, t in enumerate(transformations): transform = t['transform'] cube[i] = transform(cube[i]) return prior
+[docs] def create_prior_function(transformations): """ Creates a single prior transformation function from parameter transformations """ def prior(cube, ndim, nparams): for i, t in enumerate(transformations): transform = t['transform'] cube[i] = transform(cube[i]) return prior